Shrivatsa-Deshmukh/Dynamic-Mode-Decomposition/README.md

 ## Advanced DMD Methodologies for EEG

-> The following list details several DMD variants, **re-ordered by their potential importance for EEG analysis**.
+> The following list details several DMD variants, **ordered by their potential importance for EEG analysis**.
 This list is not complete, and many other specialized variants exist, but these cover the primary challenges of non-stationarity, non-linearity, noise, and multi-scale dynamics.

 ### 1. Optimized Dynamic Mode Decomposition